Professor Toby Milsom interviewed for the Eminent Scholars Archive

 Other eminent scholars already featured are: Professor Kurt Lipstein, Professor Peter Stein, Professor Sir Derek Bowett, Mr R.W.M.
 Dias, Professor Sir Eli Lauterpacht, Professor Sir Bob Hepple and ICJ Judge Stephen Schwebel, as well as shorter interviews with incumbent Goodhart Professors (Martti Koskenniemi, and Sir Robin Auld).

-Professor Gerald J. Postema Interviewed for the Eminent Scholars Archive
+Professor Gerald Postema Interviewed a Second Time for the Eminent Scholars Archive

-The Squire Law Library and the Faculty of Law are pleased to announce that the entry for Professor Gerald Postema has been added to the Eminent Schola...
+The Squire Law Library and the Faculty of Law are pleased to announce that the entry for a follow-up interview with Professor Gerald Postema has ...

 Thursday 26th June 2014